Dr. Kathrin Brinker

 Kat lives with her partner and cat ‘Tiny Tim’ in central Auckland.
 She is also proud owner of rabbit ‘Pikachu’ who prefers staying in her parent’s garden.
 In her free time Kat enjoys spending time in the outdoors or alternatively hanging out with her cat.

-She has a special interest in pocket pets an in ultrasound diagnostics, but also enjoys all other aspects of Veterinary Medicine.
+She has a special interest in pocket pets and in ultrasound diagnostics, but also enjoys all other aspects of Veterinary Medicine.

 Jess Dr Beer